mcallaway/remark/interview-talk.md

 with Development.
 Beyond that, we created an environment that was agile, providing Services ready to respond to the changing landscape.
 ]

+???

+summarize: mission, factory vs startup, culture+tools<br/>
+Lots of "customers": Devs through End Users to other IT groups<br/>
+This was 2010-2015 or so, then R&E left and we "paused"<br/>
+All this time was spent building bespoke version of what the Cloud Services now are <br/>

+  - The Cancer Genome Atlas (TCGA) 20,000 genomes, 33 cancer types
+  - Pediatric Cancer Genome Project (PCGP) St Jude 2,000 patients (2010)
+  - Genome Reference Consortium (GRC) (Fulton)
+  - Human Microbiome Project (HMP)
+  - Trans-Omics for Precision Medicine (TOPMed) 90,000+ genomes
+  - Centers for Common Disease Genomics (CCDG) 60,000 genomes

+coming up is a review of "how I work", then a deep dive into the last couple years of change

 --
 .right-column-up[
 * Redefined team structure and relationships